 READINGS become Repertoire

-2009 also brought a name change to our summer offering, to the Standard Repertoire Project.
-The new name more accurately reflects how the program has evolved to include basic staging, and memorized presentations by the participating singers.
-Since the institution of the program, focus has been on “standard” repertoire, the best-known operas that are so important to an emerging artist’s career.
-The 6th season of our summer festival saw productions of Manon, Don Giovanni, and La Boheme, with over 50 participating singers and the largest audiences in our history.
+2009 also brought a name change to our program, to the Summer Repertoire Project.
+The name more accurately reflects how the program evolved to include staging and memorized presentations by the participating singers.
+Since the institution of the program, focus has balanced “standard” repertoire (the best-known operas that are so important to an emerging artist’s career) with operatic rarities which will help keep the art form rich and varied.